Makogan/Nyx-Helios/README.md

 # ![GitHub Logo](/Documentation/SunMoon.png)  Nyx-Helios

-Nyx and Helios are two small libraries I developped to abstract OpenGL for a quick start in future projects.
+Nyx and Helios are two small libraries I developed to abstract OpenGL for a quick start in future projects.
 Each library is meant to complement the other but be able to work independently of the other.

 ## Nyx